henichole/eCommerce-Project/starting_with_data.md

         LIMIT 8;

 Answer:
-I found the 8 products that has a total ordered number bigger than 10, a stocklevel less than 100, and a relatively longer restockingleadtime, which can be analyzed by the stake holders to decide whether or not they should restock.
-These items are then found using the query:
+I identified 8 products that meet specific criteria: they have a total order quantity exceeding 10, a stock level below 100, and a relatively extended restocking lead time.
+This information can be analyzed by the stakeholders to determine whether they should restock these items.
+The products meeting these conditions were retrieved using the following query:

         SELECT
                 name,